-• Leveraging coherence through the Ethics CEB affinity group created Ethics Network within the Multilateral Organizations in 2019.
+Leveraging coherence through the Ethics CEB affinity group created within the Ethics Network of Multilateral Organizations in 2019.

-Heads of ethics functions should apply lessons learned and good practices from other professional oversiaht affiliations under the CEB roof.
+Heads of ethics functions should apply lessons learned and good practices from other professional oversight affiliations under the CEB roof.

 9) New demands and challenges